CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP/README.md

     -   Click the checkbox for the "GPUs (all regions)"
     -   Click the "EDIT QUOTAS" button
     -   In the "New limit" text field, enter a value of: `2`.
+        -   You can request more or less than `2` GPUs, however we have noticed that a request of `2` is generally automatically accepted.
     -   In the "Request description" text field, enter a value of: speech-to-text model application and downstream text tasks
     -   Click the "NEXT" button